galaxyproject/galaxy-hub/src/admin/tools/multiple-output-files/index.md

 Notice here the `<` and `>` in the tool pattern had to be replaced with `\&lt;` and `&gt;` to be properly embedded in XML.

-#### More Metadata
+### More Metadata

-There are more metadata elements which can be captured:
+Using the `pattern` option with a custom regex, there are more metadata elements which can be captured:

 - `ext`
 - `designation`